Deep Clustering by Semantic Contrastive Learning: Clustering on Unlabelled Images

 \subsection{Model Training}

 Given the instance (Eq.~\eqref{eq:reweight_loss}) and cluster (Eq.~\eqref{eq:proto_loss}) discrimination losses, the overall training objective of \abbrname is:

-In general, the two weight parameters $\alpha$ and $\beta$ in Eq.~\eqref{eq:overall_loss} are to balance the significance of $\mathcal{L}_\text{ID}$ and $\mathcal{L}_\text{CD}$.
-However, in the absence of labelled validation data in unsupervised clustering, here we set both weights to $1$ to avoid exhaustive per-dataset parameter tunning.
+In the absence of labelled validation data in unsupervised clustering, we set both the weights to $\alpha\!=\!\beta\!=\!1$ to avoid exhaustive per-dataset parameter tunning.
 To minimise $\mathcal{L}$, the weights of encoder $\theta$ as well as the decision boundaries $\phi$ are updated by back-propagation and the momentum encoder $\tilde{\theta}$ is by $\tilde{\theta} \leftarrow m\tilde{\theta} + (1-m)\theta$ where $m$ is a momentum coefficient~\cite{he2020moco}.
 Both objective functions (Eq.~\eqref{eq:reweight_loss} and Eq.~\eqref{eq:proto_loss}) are differentiable thus can be trained end-to-end by the conventional stochastic gradient descent algorithm.
-The overall training procedure is summarised in Algorithm~\ref{alg:code}.